HOW TO: Unleash the ‘Crowd’ to Create Change

 40 Tweet Gems from NEMA’s #SMEM Camp

 After participating in the Emergency Social Data Summit remotely last summer (see my 30 Tweet Gems from Emergency Social Data Summit wrap-up post, I was thrilled to learn the public was invited to attend the National Emergency Management Association (NEMA) Social Media in Emergency Management (SMEM) Camp yesterday in Alexandria, Va.
 I signed up as soon as I cleared the date.
 Why?
-Of all the ways social media can make a positive difference in the lives of … [Read more...]
+Of all the ways social media can make a positive difference in the lives of ordinary … [Read more...]

 Mobile the ‘Missing Link’ in Revolution 2.0 Debate